 My Curated Tastes is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.

 2 Tbsp.
 Kerrygold butter (any unsalted butter is fine but for my authentic Irish meal, I use Kerrygold)

 ¼ cup jarred horseradish sauce

-1. In a large pot, place the beef and cover with cool water.
+1. In a large pot or dutch oven, place the beef and cover with cool water.
 Most corned beef comes with a packet of seasoning.
 Add that to the water.
 If there is no seasoning pack, add a tablespoon of black peppercorns and a tablespoon of salt to the water.
 Heat over high heat until it boils.
 Skim off the foam and discard.
 Reduce the heat to low and simmer for approximately 2 hours until the meat is tender.

-2. While the meat is cooking, make the horseradish sauce by mixing the yogurt and horseradish.
+2. While the meat is cooking, make the horseradish sauce by mixing the yogurt and horseradish in a small bowl.
 Keep in refrigerator.

 3. Melt the butter in a small saucepan.
 Add the breadcrumbs and parsley and stir until all the breadcrumbs are moist and the mixture looks like sand.
 Put to the side.